chefury/Journal2025/April.md

  # Journal
 1. 3th.
 One-quarter of the year has passed.
 Tomorrow is QingMingJie Holiday.
+Make money is only important thing.